Opioid Stewardship Alone Misses Opportunities to Predict and Prevent Overdose Death: A Roadmap for Intervention

 In our research, we examined whether the time elapsed from a touchpoint affected rates of overdose death.
 A person actively receiving high-dose opioids, we found, was 14 times more likely to die from an overdose.
 Meanwhile, people who had received high dosages two to three years earlier but no longer had that prescription were still about 14 times more likely to die from an opioid overdose.
 In other words, when we take away the prescription, the risk of a fatal opioid overdose remains high.

 There are no easy answers, but in light of that data, we know that we cannot simply focus on stopping prescriptions.
 These high-dose patients, too, must be guided by their clinicians with thoughtfulness and empathy.
 Many may benefit from careful tapering of their drugs.
 Others may be best served by continuing to receive opioid prescriptions.
-And still others may benefit from medications for opioid use disorder such as methadone and buprenorphine.
+And still others may benefit from medications for OUD, such as methadone and buprenorphine.

 For all patients affected by the opioid epidemic, treatment and recovery are individual.
 A strategy that works for one person may not work for another, and we still need more data to determine the most successful courses of action.